Urammar/Unreal-Nanoscopic/README.md

 It is specced for UE4, but it will load in ue5 just fine.

-It stands at 55.8MB of barebones infrastucture, sound drivers, shader code and hopes and dreams held together with a stick of gum.
+It stands at a whopping 13.5kb of etherial vapour of a project (to open in editor) and builds to 55.8MB of barebones infrastucture, sound drivers, shader code and hopes and dreams held together with a stick of gum.

 Haha, you thought this had sound drivers?
 You are in the wrong place, camper.
 Turn around.

-This is barely usable, but was a lot of fun to deep dive into.
+(I mean you can always add this stuff, however) This is barely usable, but was a lot of fun to deep dive into.
 You have been warned.

 If you make something with this, please let me know!
 I'd love to see it!